creatifying121/JS-Interview-Practice/README.md

 ### What is a block scope?

+Block scope in JavaScript refers to the visibility of variables declared within a block of code, such as within curly braces `{}`.
+These variables are only accessible within that specific block and are not visible outside of it.

 ```javascript
 {
   // what all variables and functions we can access inside this block, is the block scope